ATLANTIC 980; DECEMBER 1952

 Nightfall

-The musical contributions in rock ‘n’ roll made thus far by Harry Van Walls would be hard for the average fan at the time to assess because it wasn’t often that he got label credit for his session work.
+The musical contributions in rock ‘n’ roll made thus far by Harry Van Walls would be hard for the average fan at the time to assess because it wasn’t often that he got label credit for his session work on other people’s records.

 Needless to say however, the results of his job as a sideman speaks for itself, as Atlantic Records in particular was defined in large part during this era due to Van Walls’ impeccable piano lines on songs such as Big Joe Turner’s Chains Of Love and the addictive riff on The Clovers’ One Mint Julep, both of which were #2 hits this past year.

-Naturally they wanted to keep him happy which meant letting him get a few singles of his own every so often (another word for rarely, as this is his first release in nearly two years) even though they had to know these had little chance of being commercial hits.
+Naturally the company wanted to keep him happy which meant letting him get a few singles of his own every so often (another word for rarely, as this is his first release in nearly two years) even though they had to know these had little chance of being commercial hits.

-So if they could come up with something that was distinctly suited to keyboards and which had an image in your mind to go with it, such as the lonely despair people often feel After Midnight, it probably seemed to them that’d be a slightly better bet than most approaches he might take.
+So Atlantic probably figured if they could come up with something that was distinctly suited to keyboards and which had an image in your mind to go with it, such as the lonely despair people often feel After Midnight, it’d make for a slightly better bet than the alternative approaches they were faced with.

 Unfortunately while Van Walls does suggest he’s spending the night without company on this, chances are it’s because everyone else in the room got bored listening to him and left on their own volition.